MikeTolma10/NotationStudio/README.md

 NotationStudio holds the basic features of a musical composition program but to a limited extent, from writing as short as sixteenth notes to configuring the largest time signatures.

 ### Create
+To write music on NotationStudio, users must click on the desired height on the five-line staff, and Voila!
+Your note is placed!

 The following musical elements are available for writing and editing in NotationStudio:
 1) Notes and Rests (including dotted variations)
    - Whole